FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: Introduction

-In FT‑Dojo, we observe that general‑purpose agents such as OpenHands~\cite{wang2024openhands} perform poorly even when supported by strong LLM backends.
-Our analysis shows that general‑purpose agents often overlook key signals in noisy feedback, leading to low‑value refinements and significant resource waste—an especially acute issue in LLM‑finetuning scenarios.
-Motivated by this gap, we design \textbf{FT-Agent} to better align with the fine‑tuning scenario.
-FT-Agent draws on expert practice and introduces targeted mechanisms to address the main obstacles we observe in FT‑Dojo: (i) \emph{structured iteration planning} that keeps growing context manageable and helps the agent focus on high‑level hypotheses instead of verbose logs, (ii) \emph{fail‑fast validation} that prevents wasted computation by catching configuration and data problems early, and (iii) \emph{structured feedback analysis} that helps the agent interpret metrics, loss curves, and error cases to decide how to refine data and training strategies.
-Through this design, FT‑Agent delivers stable, efficient, and meaningful analysis signals across iterations in FT‑Dojo, enabling the backend LLM to generate deeper and more insightful refinement proposals.
+In FT-Dojo, we observe that general-purpose agents such as OpenHands~\cite{wang2024openhands} perform poorly even when supported by strong LLM backends and the same fine-tuning tools.
+Our analysis shows that general-purpose agents often overlook key signals in noisy feedback, leading to low-value refinements and significant resource waste---an especially acute issue in LLM-finetuning scenarios.
+Motivated by this gap, we design \textbf{FT-Agent} to better align with the fine-tuning scenario.
+FT-Agent draws on expert practice and introduces targeted mechanisms to address the main obstacles we observe in FT-Dojo: (i) \emph{structured iteration planning} that keeps growing context manageable and helps the agent focus on high-level hypotheses instead of verbose logs, (ii) \emph{fail-fast validation} that prevents wasted computation by catching configuration and data problems early, and (iii) \emph{structured feedback analysis} that helps the agent interpret metrics, loss curves, and error cases to decide how to refine data and training strategies.
+Through this design, FT-Agent delivers stable, efficient, and meaningful analysis signals across iterations in FT-Dojo, enabling the backend LLM to generate deeper and more insightful refinement proposals.